 In the midst of dealing with piling medical bills, property repair costs, and a number of other expenses, two of the first questions that come to many accident victims’ minds are, “Can I sue the other driver?” and “How much money can I get?”

-While it’s always best to speak with an experienced auto accident lawyer in this situation, we’ve broken down what goes into determining the worth of your case.
+While it’s always best to speak with an experienced car accident law office in this situation, we’ve broken down what goes into determining the worth of your case.

 Understanding the Difference Between a Lawsuit and a Settlement